Defective Construction Equipment Attorneys

 Forklift manufacturers are also required to install new safety mechanisms on their machines as they are developed.

-Dangerous and defective scaffolding can lead to catastrophic injuries that may affect a worker for the rest of his or her life.
+Dangerous and defective scaffolding can lead to catastrophic injuries.
 Recovering monetary compensation can make all the difference in that worker's ability to begin rebuilding and moving on.
 The term "scaffolding" refers to a temporary structure used to support workers during construction processes.
 A scaffold is a network of planks and frames connected by various types of couplers and bolts.

 - A single pole scaffold is made of a single row and is placed against the structure for support.